prajaysingh/EKS-projects/EFS-Fargate-multiapp/README.md

          Permissions: 0750

 2) Apply the manifests that creates storage-class,pvc,pv,pod for 2 different applications.
-Replace {filesystem id} and {access point} id with your values in Persistent volume section.
+Replace {filesystem id} and {access point id} with your values in Persistent volume section.

         kubectl apply -f App1.yml